 What will my job involve?

 Please read the job descriptions and summaries carefully before applying and ensure that you are fully aware of what the position entails.
 For track staff, remember that you will be living and working in a remote environment where all sorts of different situations arise which may potentially disrupt your daily routine.
 You will be living and working in close proximity with a small number of people which can be taxing at times.
 Mature, friendly, hardworking, adaptable and reliable employees get the most out of their experience and those are the core values that we look for when interviewing.
 All employees, both on track and off track, must be prepared to adapt when required.
 Lodge positions will include a significant amount of cleaning duties.
 Lodge and office based staff must be prepared to work split shifts and guides must be prepared to work up to nine days consecutively.

 Yes, the training period is in mid December prior to the start of the season on 17th December.

 Is accommodation provided?

 Lodge staff and multiday guides are provided with accommodation and food whilst working on the track (there is a nominal cost factored into pay rates for tax purposes).
 Limited guide accommodation is also available in Queenstown for guides whilst off the track, for which a nominal rent is applicable.
-Bus drivers, customer services staff, reservations assistants and day walk guides are not provided with accommodation.

 Is food provided?

 Guides and lodge staff are provided with food whilst working on the track.
-Day walk guides are provided with lunch when guiding.